plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 8) Video feedback - centered rotation.

 To make things more '_hypnotizing_', I wanted the feedback to also rotate.
-Thanks to linear algebra, our basis vectors can be rotated to any angle by applying a transformation matrix, defined below as `mat2 rotate(float angle)` ([3Blue1Brown has a wonderful video](https://youtu.be/kYB8IZa5AuE?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&t=212){:target="_blank"} explaining basis vector transformations).
+Thanks to linear algebra, our basis vectors can be rotated to any angle by applying a transformation matrix, defined below as `mat2 rotate(float angle)` ([3Blue1Brown has a wonderful video](https://youtu.be/kYB8IZa5AuE?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&t=212){:target="_blank"} explaining and visualizing basis vector transformations).

 There is one problem though: the transformation matrix assumes the basis vectors are at the default bottom left origin, not the center of the screen.
-While this can be corrected within the matrix, one simple solution is to temporarily move our centered fragment shader back to the corner origin, apply the rotation transformation, and re-center the shader. (_There may be a more elegant solution to this, let me know if so!_)
+While this can be corrected within the matrix, one simple solution is to temporarily move our centered shader back to the corner origin, apply the rotation transformation, and re-center the shader. (_There may be a more elegant solution to this, let me know if so!_)

 ```c++
 // Function: Generate Golden Spiral